ikernunezca/CmmD/README.md

 ### 2. Install package "devtools" in R:
       install.packages('devtools')

-### 3.Install package "AnnotationDbi" using Bioconductor:
+### 3. Install package "AnnotationDbi" using Bioconductor:
       install.packages('BiocManager') #Only if Bioconductor is not installed in your system BiocManager::install('AnnotationDbi')